 Assessment of Student Learning at UMD requires curricular and co-curricular programs to:

 - Determine program Student Learning Outcomes (SLOs) and map each program SLO to the UMD Undergraduate SLOs or Graduate Goal Categories as appropriate.
 An SLO is a measurable statement of how student learning goals are achieved, whereas a goal is what we want students to achieve.

 - Post program SLOs on the program website.

 - Maintain an Assessment Plan specifying details such as how and when program SLO assessment is conducted throughout the campus's 3-year assessment cycle.

 - Include course SLOs and related requirements on syllabi as stated on the current UMD Syllabus Policy.

 - Involve program faculty/staff at all points in the assessment process.

-- Identify a Program Assessment Liaison (PAL) to serve as the contact between the program and Campus Assessment Team.
+- Identify a Program Assessment Liaison (PAL) to serve as the contact for the program.

 - Seek external judgment, advice, and/or benchmarks in assessments.